-For families sending more than one child, we can offer a discount of £30 per subsequent child’s camp fees.
+For families sending more than one child to camp, we offer £30 discount per subsequent child’s camp fees.

 What about cancellations and refunds?

 No refunds will be issued for camp places cancelled within four weeks of camp starting, except in emergency situations, or where a doctor’s letter is submitted.

 What about insurance?